Hi, I'm Shirley --a food photographer who loves to cook

 Down The Rabbit Hole

 Learning how to share my recipes heightened my interest of food as art--its beautiful forms, textures and colors.
-That interest opened a door leading me to food photography--and a whole new exciting world.
+That interest opened a door leading me to food photography--and a new exciting food world as art.

 Color, form, the structure of food and light passing through or around it fascinates me.
-I love photographing food as art, as well as shooting food for stock images.
-I invite you to view my SmugMug Gallery.
+I love photographing food as art and will soon offer stock images.

 Go forth and be bold is my chant!